yuvraj-kapoor/music-bst-sequencer/README.md

 # 🎵 Music BST Sequencer

-This project implements a fully functional **Binary Search Tree (BST)** in C to store and manipulate musical notes.
-The BST organizes notes based on their position in a song and allows traversal, playback, and transformations like reversing and harmonizing.
+A **music sequencing engine built in C using a Binary Search Tree (BST)** to store, organize, and manipulate musical notes.
+This project demonstrates core data structures concepts through a creative application involving music playback and transformations.

 ---

+## 🚀 Overview

+This project models musical notes as nodes in a Binary Search Tree, where each note is uniquely positioned based on its timing in a song.
+The BST enables efficient insertion, traversal, and modification of notes while supporting advanced operations like reversing and harmonizing a song.

+---

-## 🚀 Features
+## ✨ Features

-- Insert notes into a BST using a unique key system
+- Insert musical notes using a unique key system
-- Search and delete notes
+- Search and delete notes from the BST
-- Tree traversals:
+- Perform tree traversals:
-  - In-order
+  - In-order (used for playback)
   - Pre-order
   - Post-order
-- Generate a playable playlist using in-order traversal
+- Generate a playable sequence of notes
-- Reverse a song (play it backwards)
+- Reverse a song (playback in reverse order)
-- Harmonize notes by shifting pitch and timing
+- Harmonize notes by adjusting pitch and timing

 ---